single-spa/single-spa/docs/root-application.md

 # Root application
-The single-spa root application consists of all code that is not part of a [child application ("chapp")](/docs/child-applications.md).
+The single-spa root application consists of all code that is not part of a [child application](/docs/child-applications.md).
 Ideally, this only includes an html file and a javascript file that declares single-spa child applications.
 It is best practice to keep your root application as small as possible and to simply defer to single-spa to manage all of the child applications.
 The root application should not be doing client-side html